It’s cheesecake time!

 Pour 2/3 filling into the crust (see photo) and tap a few times to release any air bubbles.
 Set aside.

-To the remaining filling, add the matcha powder, starting with 1 1/2 tsp.
+To the remaining filling, add the matcha powder, starting with the lesser end of the range (1 1/2 tsp as original recipe is written).
 Blend until creamy and smooth.
 Then taste and see if it needs more matcha.
 I found 1 1/2 to be the perfect amount, as too much can taste bitter.
 Add to the filling in a swirling motion.
 Then swirl a few times with a spoon or a chopstick to create more of a swirl.
 Tap on the counter to release any air bubbles.

 Cover loosely with plastic wrap and freeze until set - about 3-4 hours depending on size of dish.
 When set, it will be firm to the touch.

 To serve, set out of the freezer until slightly soft to the touch - about 15-20 minutes.
 Then slice with a hot knife for easier slicing.
 Top with a touch of coconut whipped cream and fresh berries, or enjoy as is!